mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 # cognito-userpool-users-migration-using-terraform

 ## Objective
 I created an Amazon Cognito user pool and now I want to change the standard attributes required for user registration, But I am unable change standard user pool attributes after a user pool is created.
-Instead, created a new user pool with the attributes that you want to require for user registration.
-Then, migrate existing users to the new user pool by using an AWS Lambda function as a user migration trigger.
+Instead, created a new user pool with the attributes that i want to require for user registration.
+Then i  migrated  existing users to the new userpool using cognito-backup-restore. cognito-backup-restore tries to  providing a way to backup users from cognito pool(s) to json file and vice-versa.

 ## Steps